noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

 orientation does not make much sense when we plot the axes in a typically mathematically-oriented way (right-hand 3D coordinate system), as above.
 Neither is the LIA orientation quite the same as the radiological orientation shown in the cartoon above--though its \\(x\\)-coordinate is the same.
-I don't know the answer to this question, but I suspect that it is related to how the developers at MGH originally were used to storing the data from their MRI machine.
+I don't know the answer to this question; though I suspect that whoever chose it wanted to view the first two dimensions (LI) as the \\(x\\) and \\(-y\\) axes of an image with increasing slices of the MR image coming out of the screen; this would give a RAS-like (right-handed) representation similar to the surface coordinates but where the brain is looking toward you as a viewer.
+Why \\(x\\) and \\(-y\\) are the obvious interpretations of the L and I directions in this case is not clear, however.
+It might be due to the fact that screens and images encode their \\(y\\) dimension (rows) from top-to-bottom; however when an array is drawn as an image, it's first dimension (L in this case) is usually taken to be the rows of the image (\\(-y\\)) while its second dimension (I) is usually taken to be the columns of the image (\\(x\\)).
+Accordingly, it seems to me that ILA is at least as natural of a 3D-image orientation as LIA.
+The LIA orientation isn't a choice I understand.

 ###### Relationship to Voxels and Volumes